zilishen/documentation/content/nms/adm/tutorials/dataplane-ha.md

 ---
-title: Configuring HA Gateways
+title: "Creating Highly Available Gateways"
+date: 2023-08-02T22:09:31-07:00
+draft: false
+description: "Describes how to create highly available Gateways using `nginx-ha-keepalived` package"
+# Assign weights in increments of 100
-weight: 100
+weight:
 toc: true
-draft: false
-tags: ["docs"]
+tags: [ "docs" ]
+# Create a new entry in the Jira DOCS Catalog and add the ticket ID (DOCS-<number>) below
 docs: "DOCS-000"
 ---